onweru/compose-userguide/content/docs/getting started/overview.md

 title: "Overview"
 weight: 4
 description: >
-  Use hugo shortcodes to quickly compose site pages.
+  Use hugo shortcodes to quickly compose your documentation pages.
 ---

-Rather than writing all your site pages from scratch, Hugo lets you define and use [shortcodes](https://gohugo.io/content-management/shortcodes/).
-These are reusable snippets of content that you can include in your pages, often using HTML to create effects that are difficult or impossible to do in simple Markdown.
-Shortcodes can also have parameters that let you, for example, add your own text to a fancy shortcode text box.
-As well as Hugo's [built-in shortcodes](https://gohugo.io/content-management/shortcodes/), Compose provides some shortcodes of its own to help you build your pages.
+Instead of writing all your site pages from scratch, Hugo lets you define and use [shortcodes](https://gohugo.io/content-management/shortcodes/).

+Why shortcodes?
+While markdown is sufficient to produce simple pages, it's insufficient where complex page structures are needed.
+Thusly, whenever we need special styling, shortcodes compliment the shortcomings of markdown.

+This way, you can side step complex html and css boilerplate in your content files.